The House of Crime and Mystery: CONTEST: VOTE FOR YOUR FAVOURITE BOOKS OF 2012

 Moving to D.C. made sense: Although Swinson spent parts of his childhood abroad—his father’s State Department career took the family to Beirut, Mexico City, Majorca, and Stockholm—he spent much of his childhood here, attended the former Western High School, and worked at a long-gone coffeeshop not far where he grew up in Dupont Circle.
 After completing his Cal State degree in 1993, he headed back east.

 Despite Swinson and Simeon’s colorful backgrounds, these days there’s little of freewheeling California in Swinson’s brittle, decidely noirish prose.
 In one memorable, moving passage of A Detailed Man, he describes what kept his stand-in going despite personal setbacks.
-All those years working alongside detectives, officers, and assistant U.S. attorneys led to “a bond created by fraternity, years and years of sodality engrafted in us through the installation of some magical oath.”
+All those years working alongside detectives, officers, and assistant U.S. attorneys led to “a bond created by fraternity, years and years of sodality engrafted in us through the installation of some magical oath.”“My writing style was always dark, with very broken characters,” he says.
+“Everything I wrote [in California] had to do with the ‘lost generation’ or fallen people.
+It was not until I became a cop that I truly understood what dark and broken really was.”

 As a detective, Swinson and his colleagues fine-tuned a technique he calls “narco-fencing,” which detectives used to tie burglaries to larger criminal cases.
 “Most guys in law enforcement don’t have the type of background that encourages you to think differently,” says one ATF agent, who worked with Swinson on a long-term investigation, although he could just as easily be describing Simeon.
 “He didn’t do the typical bullshit.
 He tried to solve problems without going back to the same stuff over and over.”